Zuuja/Refraction-Analysing-Software/README.md

 1. Turning an array of data points about pressure and temperature at certain heights into an approximate, but continuous function.

   Any two points can be connected by a line, and the coordinates of said points can be used to determine the function describing aforementioned line.
-The function can in turn be used to determine the value of Y for any given X. Our program assumes that pressure between two data points changes in a linear way,  and finds the function describing a line that connects points _P<sub>n</sub>_ and _P<sub>n+1</sub>_.
+The function can in turn be used to determine the value of *Y* for any given *X*.
+Our program assumes that pressure between two data points changes in a linear way,  and finds the function describing a line that connects points _P<sub>n</sub>_ and _P<sub>n+1</sub>_.
 A function describing a line takes the form of **`f(x) = ax + b`**, and can be determined by solving two equations for a and b, which yield the following universal equations for determining a line function using two known points:
     *  a = (Y<sub>1</sub> - Y<sub>2</sub>) / (X<sub>1</sub> - X<sub>2</sub>)
     *  b = Y<sub>1</sub> - (a * X<sub>1</sub>)